Spinal Cord Injury

 If you have a spinal cord injury, you will most likely be admitted to the intensive care unit.
 You may be transported to a regional spine injury center, where you will be treated by a team of neurosurgeons, orthopedic surgeons, spinal cord medicine specialists, psychologists, nurses, therapists, and social workers who are all experts in spinal cord damage.

-Spinal accord injuries require extensive medical attention and will likely have lifetime costs associated with therapy and treatment.
+Spinal cord injuries require extensive medical attention and will likely have lifetime costs associated with therapy and treatment.
 Spinal cord injuries can be very expensive and cost an average of $1 million in the first year and an additional $100,000 for each subsequent year for rehab, medications, and any further ongoing care.

 Your doctor may not be able to provide you with an immediate prognosis.
 If recovery is possible, it is usually determined by the degree and extent of the injury.
 The most rapid recovery occurs in the first six months, but some people continue to improve for up to two years.